h595855/Oblig1_Quiz/README.md

  The database will store new pictures and the user score.

  Tests:
- Test 1 passed.
- Test 2 Semi function.
-Can't access pop up window.
+ Test 1: Access the game view from main view.

+ Test 2  Access the gameview and assert that when an option is selected.
+Points go up.
+         Error: Was not able to access the score nor the pop up window to get the score.

  Test 3 failed.
 Made a fake repo to test it.
-Could not get it to work.
+Was not able to get it to work propperly.

  The code should be submitted as a link to a Git repository, and the instructions also mention to use Git properly, document the code, and make sure navigating back from an activity works correctly.